MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maker-setup.md

 1. Open ALM Accelerator for Power Platform application.

-1. Create a new profile for the solution by selecting the Organization, Project, Repo and Target Branch.
+1. Create a new profile for the solution by selecting the organization, project, repo and target branch.
+   > [!NOTE]
+   > Unless you plan to override the default pipelines the suggested value for target branch is '[Use Solution Branches]'.

 1. Enter the target validation, test and production environment urls and save your profile.